jarun/nnn/README.md

 On systems where `atool` is not available but `patool` is, drop two copies of the Python3 script [natool](https://github.com/jarun/nnn/tree/master/scripts/natool) as `atool` and `apack` somewhere in `$PATH`.

-#### lftp transfers
+#### remote transfers

-lftp can be used from `nnn` for automated remote transfers or copying a selection to a server.
+lftp can be used with `nnn` for automated remote transfers or copying a selection to a server.
 Visit the [wiki page](https://github.com/jarun/nnn/wiki/simplify-remote-transfers-with-lftp) for more details on the integration.

 #### prompt shortcuts